 Some of his career highlights at PLF include forcing the mayor of Mount Dora, Florida, to publicly apologize for the city’s vendetta against the owners of a home painted like Van Gogh’s “Starry Night,” and obtaining an opinion ordering just compensation for the owners of a small offshore island in Florida (that just happened to be named after their war hero father), after government regulations stripped all economic uses of the property.

-Jeremy obtained his undergraduate degree in Communications from the University of Central Florida, but for every minute he spent in classes, he spent five more playing guitar or bass in several noteworthy-for-their-obscurity rock and roll bands.
-A few tours across the country later, Jeremy realized that he was spending all of his free time reading about the principles of liberty and decided to make a career out of it.
+Jeremy obtained his undergraduate degree in communications from the University of Central Florida, but for every minute he spent in classes, he spent five more playing guitar or bass in several noteworthy-for-their-obscurity rock and roll bands.
+A few tours across the country later, Jeremy realized he was spending all of his free time reading about the principles of liberty and decided to make a career out of it.